All images by Nuno Alves Rocha, unless specified otherwise

 Shake and strain into a pre-burn wood mug.

-Smoke and stir in mixing glass (base in glass or throw strainer).
-Serve inside of mini-hat with homemade chocolate on top as garnish.
+Smoke and stir in mixing glass.
+Serve inside mini-hat with homemade chocolate on top as garnish.

 Tarcísio Costa, General Manager of Mussels 'N Sausages, recommends Ditmars 35-01, named after the Astoria address of his NYC concept restaurant where the cocktail was conceived:-